sc0ttj/component/README.md

 - A small list of optional add-on modules:
   - `tweenState`: animate from one state to the next
   - `emitter`: an event emitter, for sharing updates between components
+- Use "middleware" to easily customise component re-render behaviour
 - ...and more

 Your components will support: